Consumer credit card debt hit a record $1 trillion at the end of 2016*

 Which option you use really depends on your unique financial situation, how much debt you have to eliminate and where you stand with your credit.
 Choosing the right solution can restore balance to your budget and help you avoid collections and additional credit damage.
 On the other hand, the wrong solution can put you even further in the hole.

-If you’re not sure which of the solutions we outline below is right for your situation, complete the application you see on any page in this section to request a free evaluation from a certified debt counselor.
+If you’re not sure which of the solutions we outline below is right for your situation, complete the application you see on any page in this section to request a free evaluation from a debt counselor.
 You can get an unbiased, expert opinion on your best option so you can move forward with confidence.

 Spectrum of Solutions